dram-image1

 Frank Lu, Apprentice Instructor

 Frank is a graduate student at Harvard University, where he will likely be studying algebraic number theory.
 Besides math and piano, Frank also enjoys writing and playing games of various types with friends.
-He attended MathILy in 2018, was the FRANK (Facilitates Rumination, Activating New Knowledge) in 2020, and an Apprentice Instructor in 2023 and 2024.
+He attended MathILy in 2018, was the FRANK (Facilitates Rumination, Activating New Knowledge) in 2020, and an Apprentice Instructor 2023--25.

 Natasha